Countdown to 2030

 Countdown focuses on

-Countdown to 2030 is managed by a set of core staff, most of who are based at the Institute for International Programs at the Johns Hopkins Bloomberg School of Public Health.
+Countdown to 2030 is managed by a Secretariat, some of who are based at the Institute for International Programs at the Johns Hopkins Bloomberg School of Public Health.

 Funding

-This work is funded through a sub-grant from the U.S. Fund for UNICEF under their Countdown to 2030 grant from the Bill & Melinda Gates Foundation, with additional funding support from NORAD and USAID.
+This work is funded through a sub-grant from the U.S. Fund for UNICEF under their Countdown to 2030 grant from the Bill & Melinda Gates Foundation.